NoahDR17/event-hub-api/README.md

    - 4.1: Create Comment Feature - Must Have ( Done )
    - 4.2: Create Like Feature - Must Have ( Done )
    - 4.3: Create Follow Feature - Must Have ( Done )
-   - 4.4: 4.4: API - Update Events and Profiles to display followers/followed, likes, and comments - Should have ( In Progress )
+   - 4.4: 4.4: API - Update Events and Profiles to display followers/followed, likes, and comments - Should have ( Done )
 ...

 ## Features (Current State)